 The Treasurer shall be custodian of all funds of the Chamber and, under the direction of the Board of Directors, oversee the financial operations of the Chamber.
 The Treasurer shall make written reports, monthly, to the Board and to the Annual Meeting of the membership.
 All disbursements shall be made by checks signed by the Treasurer and in his/her absence the Chair of the Board, unless there is someone else designated by the Board.
 The Treasurer shall be the chair of the Finance Committee.

 Article VIII - Employees of the Chamber

 The Chamber shall employ a President who shall serve at the discretion of the Board.
-The President shall attend Board Meetings and Executive Board meetings, when Final Proposal Recommended by Executive Committee to be considered by Board of Directors June 16, 2012 6 requested to attend by the Chairman The President of the Chamber shall, subject to the direction, advice, consent and control of the Executive Committee, prepare and administer the Chamber’s business and affairs, including the hiring, disciplining and firing of personnel, direct and supervise the staff of the Chamber, see that all orders and resolutions of the Board are carried into effect be responsible for sales and marketing, oversee membership, community affairs and public relations and execute binding contracts on behalf of the Chamber.
+The President shall attend Board Meetings and Executive Board meetings, when requested to attend by the Chairman.
+The President of the Chamber shall, subject to the direction, advice, consent and control of the Executive Committee, prepare and administer the Chamber’s business and affairs, including the hiring, disciplining and firing of personnel, direct and supervise the staff of the Chamber, see that all orders and resolutions of the Board are carried into effect, be responsible for sales and marketing, oversee membership, community affairs and public relations and execute binding contracts on behalf of the Chamber.
 The President shall be responsible for implementing any personnel policies adopted by the Board and keep the Board fully informed of his/her activities, including keeping the Board informed of staff performance.
 The Executive Committee shall fix the compensation of the President, subject to the approval of the Board.
 The President shall perform such other duties and have such powers as may be designated from time to time by the Executive Committee.
 At any time when there shall be no President of the Chamber in office, the Executive Committee shall appoint an Acting President of the Chamber.